Breeds Category IconBreeds

 Get ready to groom your Rough Coated Shepherd.

-Long haired Shepherds shed a lot all year round.
+Long-haired Shepherds shed a lot all year round.
 Molting will also occur three weeks before fall or three weeks before spring.
 They are notoriously nightmares to groom as their coats tend to clump and mat – a lot of patience is needed to groom these dogs.
-You’ll need the perfect brush, a metal brush with lengthy teeth is preferred to get deep into the coat, and a pin brush is recommended to keep your pup’s coat shiny and clean.
+You’ll need the perfect brush.
+A metal brush with lengthy teeth is preferred to get deep into the coat, and a pin brush is recommended to keep your pup’s coat shiny and clean.

-Finding A Long Haired Puppy
+Finding A Long-Haired Puppy

 Rough Coated GSD Puppy

-Long Haired GSD puppies will cost about the same as regular coated pups.
+Long-haired GSD puppies will cost about the same as regular coated pups.

 Could Pet Insurance Help?